rchipka/symmetric/README.md

 *All* browsers of *any* age can execute that code, **if:**

-* The feature can be parsed
+* The feature can be parsed by esprima
-* The Javascript evaluator supports the feature
+* The built-in Javascript evaluator supports the feature
-* The browser can run the (very simple) javascript evaluator
+* The browser can run the built-in javascript evaluator

 # Is it secure?